faanross/faanross.github.io/content/posts/course01.md

 Double-click the drive, hit `Yes` when asked if we want this app to make changes to the device.
 Hit `Next`, select `Typical` and hit `Next`.
 Finally hit `Install` and then once done `Finish`.
 You'll need to restart your system for the changes to take effect, but we'll shut it down since we need to change a setting.
 So hit the Windows icon, Power icon, and then select `Shut Down`.

 Right-click on your VM and select `Settings`.
 In the list on the LHS select `Display`, which should be right at the bottom.
-On the bottom - deselect `Automatically adjust user interface size in the virtual machine`, as well as `Strech mode`, it should now look like this:
+On the bottom - deselect `Automatically adjust user interface size in the virtual machine`, as well as `Stretch mode`, it should now look like this:

 {{< figure src="/img/image009.png" title="" class="custom-figure" >}}